-The changes in several other tracks, however, will likely be hard for all but the most opening-minded FFVI fans to accept.
-"Gau" is a nicely done arrangement, but in losing the original's lead cello in favor of Baroque violins and harpsichord, it also loses the original's poignancy.
-"Mistery Train" is another admirable artistic effort, but the arrangement's frantic violin-piano duo completely foregoes the spooky charm of the original.
+The other half of the album has changes that will be hard for all but the most opening-minded FFVI fans to accept.
+"Gau" is a nicely done arrangement, but in losing the original's lead cello in favor of baroque violins and harpsichord, it also loses of huge amount of the original's poignancy.
+"Mystery Train" is another admirable artistic effort, but the arrangement's frantic violin-piano duo completely foregoes the spooky charm of the original.
 The most perplexing and infamous change, however, comes in "Relm", in which blaring lead bagpipes ruin what is otherwise an absolutely perfect, beautiful arrangement of the tender theme.

 Despite some questionable departures in style from the original soundtrack, you have to credit the arrangers for having artistic vision when embellishing these compositions.
-I remember when I first got the album, listening intently to tracks like "Opening Theme ~ Tina" and imagining my own Final Fantasy VI movie as the music progressed.
-Fond memories, to be sure.
-Yet for every track that amplifies the narrative and dramatic quality of the original music, there's another that seems to disregard it altogether.
-The results are too mixed to consider the album an ideal Final Fantasy VI arranged collection, but it's still an admirable artistic effort that fulfills its potential often enough to make it worth consideration.
+It's by far the most classical of the Square-produced Final Fantasy arranged albums, and people who can appreciate that aspect I'm sure will enjoy it.
+Yet for every track that amplifies the narrative and dramatic qualities of the original themes, there's another that seems to disregard them altogether.
+The results are too mixed to consider the album an ideal Final Fantasy VI orchestral collection, but it's still an admirable artistic effort that fulfills its potential often enough to make it worth consideration.